martentyrk/enhancing_ct_low_adoption/readme.md

 `$ wandb sweep sweep/dpfn.yaml`

+This command will run a sweepid that can be used on the computer where you'l run the actual experiments.
+For example, you can setup the sweep from a local laptop, and run the actual experiments in the cloud or on a compute node.
-Copy the sweepid.
-Then on the cluster, or your own computer, start up an agent with
+On the target machine, start up an agent with

 ```
 $ export SWEEP=sweepid
-$ wandb agent "$USERNAME/dpfn-dpfn_experiments/$SWEEP"
+$ wandb agent "${WANDBUSERNAME}/dpfn-dpfn_experiments/$SWEEP"
 ```

 ## Attribution